ezakhar/help/en/basics/plan-author-profile.md

 * Enable the attribute saying that the plan Author is a legal entity or individual entrepreneur;
 * Indicate INN, KPP and full name of the legal entity or individual entrepreneur.

-3.Fill in the legal entity or individual entrepreneur form, specifying data required to register the Author as a recipient of funds in an NCO \(NCO "Moneta" \(LLC\)\), confirming agreement with terms of:
+3.Fill in the legal entity or individual entrepreneur form, specifying data required to register the Author as a recipient of funds in the NCO \(NCO "Moneta" \(LLC\)\), confirming agreement with terms of:

 * \[1\] Agreement with the training plans authors - legal entities or individual entrepreneurs:
   [https://legal.staminity.com/eng/offer-author-company.html](https://legal.staminity.com/eng/offer-author-company.html)